chrisnmorrison/revista-astro-blog-magazine/README.md

 ## What is Revista?

 Revista is a free, open-source blog and magazine template built with [Astro](https://astro.build).
+It was migrated from an open-source Gatsby blog template that I release years ago.

 It's designed to be fast, modern, and easy to customize.
 Simply write your articles in Markdown, place them in the content folder, and Revista will automatically create categories and articles!

 **Perfect for:**
 - Personal blogs